duosecurity/duo_unix/README.md

 This repository is meant to be used for development or cutting edge versions of Duo Unix.
 For production deployments Duo recommends using our stable release tarballs or packages.
 Instructions can be found on our documentation page [Duo Unix Docs](https://duo.com/docs/duounix)

+Note that windows support is experimental.  msys2 is a requirement for building, however not for running.
+In particular, since there is no pam on windows, pam_duo does not usefully work - but login_duo will work with the openssh ForceCommand configuration

 ## Getting Started

 These instructions are geared towards getting you up and running on your local machine for development and testing purposes.
 See the deployment section for notes on how to deploy Duo Unix in production.

 ### Prerequisites